Economy for All

 Because of our advocacy and the actions of progressive leaders who we helped power to victory, the Durham City Council allocated $2.4 million of the city’s 2019 budget towards participatory budgeting (PB) — proportionally, the largest PB project in North America!

-Our neighborhood organizing and mass mobilizing is turning out the vote for PB throughout the month of May.
-And our campaign launch in early May is creating a collective space to discuss and vote on PB projects.
+Our neighborhood organizing and mass mobilizing turned out the vote for PB throughout the month of May.
+And our campaign launch in early May created a collective space to discuss and vote on PB projects.